smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 with a variety of moving pieces that collaborate together to form a complete solution.
 Each piece typically has a [single responsibility][srp] and is fairly specialized.
-We have also tried to limit the number of operations the overall system could perform.
+We have also tried to limit the number of operations the overall system performs.
 This minimalist intent resulted in a more focused design targeting the current needs but included few extension points.

 In a few areas we decided to create small services to perform long running tasks or interact with other complex software.
 We tried to design the APIs for these services generically so that other implementers use the same contract in the future.
-We then use internal configuration for different options that could modify the service behaviour wbile still closely reflecting the implementation.
+We then use internal configuration for different options that could modify the service behaviour while still closely reflecting the implementation.
 Managing our configuration in this way hasn't all been a bed of roses but we will come back to that in a different post.